Emergent classicality in general multipartite states and channels: Proofs

 which can be verified by the definition of conditional mutual information, using a telescoping sum.
 This simple equality may already be used to derive a monogamy result similar to Theorem \ref{thm:states} but not as powerful.
 First note the LHS of Eqn.\ \ref{eq:chain_rule} is upper bounded by $2 \log(\dim(X))$, independent of $n$.
 Because each of the $n$ terms on the RHS is positive and their sum has constant upper bound, most of them must be small.
 In particular, for any $q$, no more than $q$ terms can be larger than $\frac{1}{q}$ times the upper bound.
 So all but $q$ of the subsystems $Y_1,...,Y_n$ have the property that

 When $X$ and $Y_i$ have low conditional mutual information conditioned on some third subsystem, they are close to separable.
 (More precisely, the above LHS upper bounds the ``squashed entanglement'' $E_{sq}(X,Y_i)$ between $X$ and $Y_i$, which is an entanglement measure defined using conditional mutual information.
-In \cite{brandao2011faithful} the authors demonstrate that states with small squashed entanglement are close to separable states.)
+In \cite{brandao2011faithful} the authors demonstrate that states with small squashed entanglement are close to separable states, in the appropriate norm.)
 So for most $Y_i$, the state on $X Y_i$ is close to separable.

 The above statement is already close to the desired Theorem \ref{thm:states}, but it is weaker in an important way.
 We want to prove not only that most reduced states on $X Y_i$ are close to separable, but also that they are close to separable when using a fixed ensemble of states on $X$ independent of $Y_i$, in the sense of Eqn.\ \ref{eq:same_ensemble}.
 Equivalently, when we use channel-state duality to translate the claim to the channel setting, we want the reduced channels to be measure-and-prepare channels using the same measurement.